 - You must be prepared to show evidence of negative lateral flow tests when attending college in person or at practical placement

 - Your must be prepared to show evidence to practice placement of Covid Vaccination.

 Information and Interview Session Requirements

-- Applicants must respond to the interview sessioninvitation ? their appointment may be offered to someone else if they do not.
+- You must respond to the interview session invitation – your appointment may be offered to someone else if you do not.
 This interview may be held via Teams or phone.

-- Applicants must bring evidence of their qualifications with them to the interview sessionto prove they meet the entry criteria
+- You must show evidence of your qualifications before or at the interview session to prove they meet the entry criteria

 - You should also be prepared to discuss your career plans and why this course is the most suitable for you, and why at this time in your life is it the right time for you to study.